'Kingsman' writer teases crazy, different 'Golden Circle'

 One of the things from the movie absolutely came from a video we were showing each other.
 That was terrifying, let's put that in.

-It was the video that everybody saw of the military robot dog (a teaser of the film that came out in April showed a blink-and-you'll-miss glimpse at a robot attack dog).
+It was the video that everybody saw of the military robot dog.
+[A teaser of the film that came out in April showed a blink-and-you'll-miss-it glimpse at a robot attack dog.]
 I'm so scared of robots.

 But that kind of robotic tech I find very, very interesting.